Tara Muzik: History

 In 2000, Doordarshan and later Star TV's former head, Rathikant Basu, established TARA, which stood for Television Aimed at Regional Audiences.
 The network comprised four regional television channels in Bengali, Punjabi, Gujarati, and Marathi languages, all of which besides the Bengali one have shut down because of financial losses.
 On 21 February 2005, Tara exited the general entertainment genre due to stiff competition from its rivals, such as ETV Bangla and Alpha Bangla, and split Tara Bangla into two television channels, Tara Newz and Tara Muzik, devoted to news and music programming respectively.
 Within less than a month after its launch, Tara Muzik had the second-highest viewership among Bengali-language television channels in India, behind only ETV Bangla.
 In 2010, Saradha Group acquired the two channels from Broadcast Worldwide, which owned the Tara television network.

 Financial crisis and shutdown

 In early 2013, Tara Muzik suspended regular programming and began airing repeat telecasts due to financial reasons.
 On 14 April 2013, they, along with its sisters, Tara Newz and TV Southasia, were given a closure notice, leading to employees who refused to shut the channels down breaking down on live television.
 According to general manager Indrajit Roy, Saradha Group, the owners of the three channels, were no longer willing to fund them.
 However, Tara Muzik resumed broadcasting as there was a campaign to save the three channels from shutting down, until the channel itself ceased doing so on 12 May 2013.
-Later, West Bengal's chief minister, Mamata Banerjee, announced to acquire both Tara Muzik and Tara Newz, but a TRAI order banning Indian state governments to acquire television channels halted the acquisition.
+Later, West Bengal's then chief minister, Mamata Banerjee, announced to acquire both Tara Muzik and Tara Newz, but a TRAI order banning Indian state governments from acquiring television channels halted the acquisition.